bwlee13/gopherdb/README.md

 /cli/cmd/root.go
 ```

-New commands should be their own go files under `cli/cmd` and the command var should be added to `root.go`'s init() func.
+New CLI commands should be their own go files under `cli/cmd` and the command var should be added to `root.go`'s init() func.

 `root.go`: